g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 Inside the `useEffect` hook, the Fireworks instance is initialized using both the reference to the container and defined options for firework effects.
 We ensure that an animation demonstrating fireworks will halt if the component gets removed by use of the `useEffect` hook by returning a cleanup function.

 ### Rendering the Firework Component in the Main Application
 To make the fireworks go off, you must include the fireworks component in our primary app.
-Locate `App.js` file and import the Firework component as the first thing in it:
+Locate the `App.js` file and import the Firework component as the first thing in it:

 ```javascript
 import Firework from "./Firework";
 ```
-Then add Firework component to the JSX that is returned by `App` component:
+Then add the Firework component to the [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) that is returned by the `App` component:

 ```javascript
 function App() {